 The talk all over the Internet this week has been about Heartbleed – a widespread encryption bug that can capture passwords.
 It has left some websites running SSL encryption vulnerable.
 These sites include a long list that varies from social media sites to banks, which could potentially put you at risk.
 Many of these sites already did their due diligence to look into whether or not they were affected by Heartbleed and sent out emails informing users whether or not they were and what actions they have taken.
 Even those that haven’t been affected still recommend changing your password for guaranteed protection.

 Not sure what all of this means?
-TLC Office System’s IT Support Houston team has been following updates to bring you the latest information.
+Visual Edge IT Office System’s IT Support Houston team has been following updates to bring you the latest information.

 What is OpenSSL?